Jwink3101/PyFiSync/rclone_b2.md

 Now you have two configuration files for rclone.
 Again, you could do this as one but it is nicer to not have to enter your password for the unencrypted but you want to keep your config encrypted for the other

+**BACKUP** the config file since if you lose these machine-generated passwords, you will lose access to your files.

 ## Set up PyFiSync

 ### Unencrypted